 Medicaid provides medical coverage to low-income individuals and families.
 The state and federal government share the cost of the Medicaid program.

-Your local Department of Social Services (DSS) caseworker will help determine if you are qualify for Medicaid or NC Health Choice.
+Your local Department of Social Services (DSS) caseworker will help determine if you are qualify for Medicaid.

 Basic Eligibility Requirements